DmitriySh/leetcode-examples/README.md

 This is a code examples with my solutions for Leetcode problems.

 ## Requirements:
-  * Java SE Development Kit 11
+  * Java SE Development Kit 17
-  * Gradle 6.X (or you could use Gradle wrapper)
   * Git 1.7.x (or newer)